This page has moved to: http://www.webmd.com/diet/obesity/ss/slideshow-weight-loss-surgery.

 Eating After Weight Loss Surgery

 You'll be on a liquid diet at first.
 After a few weeks, you can eat solid foods.
-You'll work closely with a nutritionist who's familiar with weight loss surgery to make an eating plan.
-You may not be able to eat what you did before.
+You will work closely with a nutritionist familiar with weight loss surgery to make an eating plan.
+You may not be able to eat what you did before surgery.
 You must eat smaller portions and fewer calories.
-You'll need to make sure you get enough nutrients, which may mean taking supplements.
+Because of this, you'll need to make sure you get enough protein and supplements to make up for any nutrients you are missing.

 How Much Weight Will You Lose?

 Weight loss may be dramatic in some cases -- as much as a pound a day in the first 3 months.
-Combination surgery, which causes malabsorption and shrinks the stomach, leads to more weight loss than restriction-only operations.
-Strictly malabsorptive procedures cause the most weight loss but can make it hard to get the nutrients you need.
+Combination surgery, which causes malabsorption and shrinks the stomach, produces more weight loss than restriction-only operations.
+People who have bypass surgery generally lose two-thirds of their excess weight within 2 years.
+However, long-term weight loss is not guaranteed.
+To prevent regaining weight, it is important to keep following up with your bariatric health care team.
+Excess skin may need to be removed after rapid weight loss.
+This requires additional surgery.

 Other Health Benefits

-If you have high blood pressure, diabetes, or other weight-related health problems, they may get better or go away after your surgery.
-Work with your doctor to adjust any medications you take for those conditions.
-Weight loss also will help arthritis, joint pain, or sleep apnea.
-You may also find it easier to be physically active.
+If you have high blood pressure, diabetes, or other health problems caused by being overweight, they may get better than before or go away as you lose weight.
+Your doctor will work with you to adjust any medications you take for those conditions.
+With successful weight loss, if you have arthritis or sleep apnea, your joint pain, breathing, and sleep may improve.
+And you may be able to be more physically active.

 Lifestyle Changes After Surgery

-All operations carry some risk.
-For weight loss surgery, serious problems are rare.
-People most at risk are those who are older, have a history of deep-vein thrombosis (blood clots), and are very obese.
-The best way to avoid complications is to go to all your follow-up visits and stick to your prescribed diet and lifestyle plan.
+All surgeries carry some risk.
+For bariatric surgery, the risk of dying is less than 1%, and serious complications after surgery are rare.
+People most at risk are older people, those with a history of deep-vein thrombosis (blood clots), and people who are severely obese.
+To have the best chance of avoiding complications, it's important to go to all your follow-up visits and stick to your prescribed diet and lifestyle plan.

 Complications After Surgery